 Irish moss includes Vitamins A, E, F, and K, calcium, potassium, and sulfur.
 It is also a naturally occurring source of iodine, which can be difficult to include in one’s diet through food alone, and is especially important for supporting healthy thyroid functioning.

-Irish Moss got its name when it was made famous during the potato famine in Ireland in the 1800s.
-Because people were starving and desperate for food, they began eating the red alga that was on the rocks.
-As a result, the name stuck.
 This alga is also referred to as carrageen moss because of its high carrageen content.
 The carrageen is used by scientists to make carrageenan which is a common food additive used to maintain stability within processed foods and as a thickening agent.

 Product of the U.S.A